Mary Ann Bugg

-Mary Ann Bugg (7 May 1834 – 22 April 1905) was a Worimi bushranger, one of two notable female bushrangers in mid-19th century Australia.
+Mary Ann Bugg (7 May 1834 – 22 April 1905) was a Worimi bushranger, one of several well-documented women bushrangers in mid-19th century Australia.
 She was an expert horse rider and bush navigator who travelled with her bushranging partner and lover Captain Thunderbolt.

 Early years

 Mary Ann Bugg was born at the Berrico outstation of the Australian Agricultural Company near Gloucester, New South Wales, on 7 May 1834.
 Her father, James Bugg, who was born in Essex, England in 1801, was convicted of stealing meat (two lambs, a wether sheep and two pigs) at the Essex Assizes, was held at Chelmsford in July 1825 and was sentenced to death.
 Reprieved to life transportation, he sailed on the convict transport Sesostris (incorrectly recorded as "James Brigg"), which reached Sydney on 21 March 1826.
 On 15 January 1827, he was assigned to the Australian Agricultural Company as a shepherd.
 Successful in his duties, he was promoted to overseer around 1829 and soon afterwards assigned to oversee the Company's outstation at Berrico.
 In 1834 he was granted a ticket-of-leave, which allowed him to work for himself so long as he remained in the district and attended a regular muster; he chose to continue working for the Company.

 In 1833, Bugg established a relationship with an Aboriginal woman he called Charlotte, and from this union were born Mary Ann (1834), John (1836), Eliza (c1839), William (1841), James (1843), Jane (1845), Elizabeth (1847) and Thomas (1850).
 Mary Ann and her brother John were baptised by the Company's chaplain, Reverend William Macquarie Cowper, on 24 February 1839.
 The following day Bugg headed to Sydney with them, where they were to be educated.
 He and Charlotte had requested the Company's Commissioner, Colonel Henry Dumaresq, to find a school for them so as to "elevate them above the Barbarism of her Tribe".
 Dumaresq received approval to send them to the Orphan School at Parramatta, however they were not educated there.
 All that is known with certainty is that Mary Ann attended school somewhere in Sydney where she learnt literacy, numeracy, and domestic skills, before returning to Berrico when she was around ten years of age.